 Recruitment and Selection

-Company policies vary with regard to recruiting salespeople.
+Company policies vary on recruiting salespeople.
 In some companies, all recruiting activities are handled by the district sales manager’s office.
 In other firms, the sales manager makes the hiring decision after the personnel department has screened applicants.
 In some retailing firms, the personnel department may handle the hiring decision.
-In a small retail firm, the store manager may be responsible for hiring decision.
-In recruitment and selecting good personnel, the firm uses many sources such as colleges, polytechnics, universities, other companies, internal sources etc. Apart from the use of formal sources informal sources such as sales and non-sales staff friends and other workers who have aptitudes for selling are very common sources who may recommend people as salespersons.
+In a small retail firm, the store manager may be responsible for hiring decisions.
+In recruitment and selecting good personnel, the firm uses many sources such as colleges, polytechnics, universities, other companies, internal sources, etc. Apart from the use of formal sources informal sources such as sales and non-sales staff friends and other workers who have aptitudes for selling are very common sources who may recommend people as salespersons.

 In the selection process the company has to:

 - Evaluate the application forms filled or application letters;

 - Check the references supplied by the applicant;

 - Give both oral and written tests to measure aptitude, mental and intellectual ability for the job.